tc39/proposal-smart-pipelines/readme.md

 </table>

 ## Additional Feature BC
-An Additional Feature – **bare constructor calls** – makes unary constructor calls terser.
+An additional feature – **bare constructor calls** – makes unary constructor calls terser.
 It adds a mode to bare style: if a bare-style pipeline body is preceded by a `new`, then instead of a function call, it is a constructor call.
 `value |> object.Constructor` is equivalent to `object.Constructor(value)`.